 - 1. From the Windows desktop, click Start. - 2.
 Select Settings; then, click Control Panel. - 3.
 Double-click Power Management (Windows 98) or Power Options (Windows 2000 Professional and windows Me).
 The Power Management or Power Options Properties window opens. - 4.
-From the Power Schemes tab, you can: - Select an existing power scheme with preset durations - Modify an existing power scheme by changing the preset durations - Create a new power scheme with custom durations - 5.
+From the Power Schemes tab, you can: - · Select an existing power scheme with preset durations - · Modify an existing power scheme by changing the preset durations - · Create a new power scheme with custom durations - 5.
 After making the changes, click OK.

-After the computer, hard disk drive, or monitor has entered Standby mode, any use of the keyboard or mouse, or an incoming modem ring, brings the computer, monitor, or hard disk drive out of the Standby mode.
+After the computer, hard disk drive or monitor has entered Standby mode, pressing the power button or an incoming modem ring, brings the computer out of the Standby mode.